siddharth238/google_meet.github.io/README.md

 Siddharth Pampana - [Linkedin](https://www.linkedin.com/in/siddharth-p-193125201/) - siddharth_pampana@srmap.edu.in

-Project Link: [Find the app live hosted on Netlify]( https://siddharth-meetclone.netlify.app/)
+Project Link: [Find the app live hosted on Netlify]( https://siddharth-meetclone.netlify.app/) Open the Url  and share the same url after opening to view the results

 <p align="right">(<a href="#top">back to top</a>)</p>